lanbiolab/CompareExperiment/README.md

   This file records the AUC and AUPR figures in each experiment.

 # Questions
-If you have any problems or find mistakes in this code, please contact with me: Yi Dong: dongyi@st.gxu.edu.cn
+If you have any problems or find mistakes in this code, please contact with me: Yi Dong: dongyi6463@163.com